12 Must-Track Customer Retention Metrics for Growth (2023)

 Once you define active users for your product, calculate engagement metrics depending on how often your app should ideally be used.

-For instance, for a social media app that could be used daily, DAU is an ideal measure of retention, while for a grocery shopping app that may be used weekly, WAU is a perfect measure of stickiness.
-MAU is a good metric to track for an app with monthly usages, such as an employee payroll app
+For instance, for a social media app that could be used daily, DAU is an ideal measure of retention, while WAU is a perfect measure of stickiness for a grocery shopping app that may be used weekly.
+MAU is a good metric to track for an app with monthly usage, such as an employee payroll app

 How to calculate DAU, WAU, MAU